DarkMio/RedditRover/readme.md

 v0.6: Recode of the bot.
 A trillion of new features, which I will document soon™
 --------------------------------------------------------------------------------------------------------------
-v0.5: Added more bots - and then it kept fucking up. v0.4: Should now load inifite amounts of links, represent them with the website title and respond accordingly. v0.3: Fixing behaviour with non-escaped chars in links and stopping the self-spam. v0.2: Methods to query with referer-link and stuff like that v0.1: Initial Commit
+v0.5: Added more bots - and then it kept fucking up. v0.4: Should now load infinite amounts of links, represent them with the website title and respond accordingly. v0.3: Fixing behaviour with non-escaped chars in links and stopping the self-spam. v0.2: Methods to query with referrer-link and stuff like that v0.1: Initial Commit
 ```

 ## Planned features & work in progress
 - Debugger-Features and startup commands.
-- Rewriting some chunks of the Massdrop-Plugin, it's nesting and seperation of concerns is horrible currently.
+- Rewriting some chunks of the Massdrop-Plugin, it's nesting and separation of concerns is horrible currently.

 ##### Planned Massdrop Features
 - Unit Order Limit